chicecream/mini-world/README.md

 This mod's github [https://github.com/CindyLinz/Perl-DestructAssign](https://github.com/CindyLinz/Perl-DestructAssign).
-It's welcome to discuss with me when you encounter bugs, or if you think that some patterns are also useful but the mod didn't
+It's welcome to discuss with me when you encounter bugs, or if you think that some patterns are also useful but the mod didn't provide them yet.

+I also found a similar mod on github